 Got a "Hunger Games" fan?
 Suzanne Collins' trilogy has been a mind-blowing crossover hit, the books snatched up by 20 million teens, college kids, 20somethings and, OK, their parents too.
 And the movie set new box office records.
 So what do you give a "Hunger Games" fan?
 Books, CDs and more, obviously.

-Semi-deranged bridesmaids, scurrilous pirates and an extra-terrestrial stoner?
-Well, not in the same movie, but there's no doubting the appeal of all three flicks - "Bridesmaids," "Thor" and the wonderfully quirky and sly "Paul."
-They're all part of our Blu-Ray-centric gift guide for college kids and 20somethings.
+Alien invasions, zombies, dragons and more zombies?
+Well, not in the same movie, but there's no doubting the appeal of movies like "The World's End" (and its partners in the Cornetto Trilogy), "Pacific Rim" and everything else on our Blu-Ray-centric gift guide for college kids and 20somethings.

 5. College Beanies & Scarves